-Form 75A of the Queen's Bench Rules requires the person filing a caveat to declare the interests and the grounds upon which the caveat is filed.
-The caveat must be accompanied by an affidavit declaring that the caveat is not being filed to delay or embarrass any person.
+Form 75A of the King's Bench Rules requires the person filing a caveat to declare the interests and the grounds upon which the caveat is filed.
+The caveator must also file an affidavit declaring that the caveat is not being filed to delay or embarrass any person.

-The Queen's Bench Rules provide for removal of vexatious caveats by way of an application (see Rule 75.02(4)).
-The affidavit in support of such an application to remove a vexatious caveat should include evidence of:
+The King's Bench Rules provide for removal of caveats by way of an application (see Rule 75.03(5)).
+The affidavit in support of such an application to remove a caveat should include evidence of:

-- the identity of the applicant; - why the caveat is considered to be vexatious; and - what prejudice is being suffered by the applicant.
+- the identity of the applicant;

+- why the caveat should be removed; and

+- what prejudice the applicant is suffering.